ypodmogaev/Russian-market-of-grain-agro-products-by-shippers/README.md

 # Russian-market-of-grain-agro-products-by-shippers

-Preprocessing raw data for visualization in Power BI.
+Preprocessing raw data for visualization in Power BI, dashboard is attached.

 Yuriy Podmogaev